taslaq2001/Informed-Dataset-Selection-with-APS/README.md

-# Informed Dataset Selection with ‘Algorithm Performance Spaces’
+# "Informed dataset selection with APS"- Reproduced
-Code and Supplementary Material for the paper _Informed Dataset Selection with ‘Algorithm Performance Spaces’_ (ACM RecSys 2024)
+This is the code for the expermint from the paper -"Informed dataset selection with APS"- Reproduced- by  Abdelrahman Al-Taslaq, reproducing the original paper -Informed Dataset Selection with ‘Algorithm Performance Spaces’ (ACM RecSys 2024)- by Joeran Beel, Lukas Wegmeth, Lien Michiels, and Steffen Schulz.

-If you want cite the work, please cite:
-Joeran Beel, Lukas Wegmeth, Lien Michiels, and Steffen Schulz.
-2024.
-Informed Dataset Selection with ‘Algorithm Performance Spaces’.
-In 18th ACM Conference on Recommender Systems (RecSys ’24), October 14–18, 2024, Bari, Italy.
-ACM, New York, NY, USA, 6 pages.
-DOI: 10.1145/3640457.3691704